blackducksoftware/appedit/README.md

 You can download the latest source from GitHub: https://github.com/blackducksoftware/appedit.

-You can pull the binary from BinTray via Maven: https://bintray.com/bds/tools/appedit/view
+You can pull releases from: https://github.com/blackducksoftware/appedit/releases

 ## Documentation